Home → Fish & Wildlife → Wildlife → Living with Wildlife → Dealing with Orphaned or Injured Wildlife → Wildlife Rehabilitators

-- MDIFW Chapter 7 rules (PDF).
+- MDIFW Chapter 7 rules (MS Word).
 These are the rules governing the possession, propagation, research, rehabilitation, or exhibition of any wildlife in captivity in Maine, as well as any live wildlife imported from an area outside the state, including wildlife that has been hybridized, genetically altered, or reared in captivity.

 - Minimum Standards for Wildlife Rehabilitation – 4th edition, 2012 (PDF), developed jointly by the National Wildlife Rehabilitators Association (NWRA) and the International Wildlife Rehabilitation Council (IWRC).
 This document outlines professional standards for wildlife rehabilitation.

 Step 1: Application, training documentation, and background check

 To rehabilitate wildlife in Maine, you must hold a valid State of Maine Wildlife Rehabilitator's Permit.
 To do so, you must be 18 years of age, submit to a background check, and verify your eligibility by completing the forms below in their entirety.
 If you also would like to rehabilitate species governed by federal regulations, such as migratory birds and threatened or endangered species, you will need to obtain a Federal Rehabilitator’s Permit.

 Application for Wildlife Rehabilitation form (PDF).
 This is the formal application form that captures your contact and background information.